wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-web-arm-with-sql-database-provision.md

 	ms.date="12/16/2015"
 	wacn.date=""/>

-# Provision a web site with a SQL Database
+# Provision a web app with a SQL Database

-In this topic, you will learn how to create an Azure Resource Manager template that deploys a web site and SQL Database.
+In this topic, you will learn how to create an Azure Resource Manager template that deploys a web app and SQL Database.
 You will learn how to define which resources are deployed and how to define parameters that are specified when the deployment is executed.
 You can use this template for your own deployments, or customize it to meet your requirements.

 For more information about creating templates, see [Authoring Azure Resource Manager Templates](/documentation/articles/resource-group-authoring-templates).

-For the complete template, see [web site With SQL Database template](https://github.com/Azure/azure-quickstart-templates/blob/master/201-web-app-sql-database/azuredeploy.json).
+For the complete template, see [Web App With SQL Database template](https://github.com/Azure/azure-quickstart-templates/blob/master/201-web-app-sql-database/azuredeploy.json).

 ## What you will deploy

 In this template, you will deploy:

-- a web site
+- a web app
 - SQL Database server
 - SQL Database
 - AutoScale settings